The Expense of Seeing: Attaining Trustworthy Multimodal Reasoning Within the Monolithic Paradigm: The Divergence Law of Multimodal Scaling

 \subsection{Formulating the Divergence Law}

 We hypothesise the Divergence Law of Multimodal Scaling to analyse how this penalty manifests as the models grow.
-As model parameters scale by orders of magnitude, macroscopic benchmark accuracy ($S_{Full}$) will predictably and reliably increase.
-For the research community, this rising metric historically signals success.
-However, under the lens of the Modality Translation Protocol, this increase is an illusion.
+As model parameters scale by orders of magnitude, macroscopic benchmark accuracy ($S_{Full}$) will increase.
+This rising metric is conventionally taken as evidence of progress.
+However, from the lens of the Modality Translation Protocol, this overstates true multimodal capability.

-Because the visual projection bottleneck cannot scale its representational bandwidth proportionally to the LLM's cognitive leap, the model's true symbolic reasoning ceiling ($S_{SymT}$) rises at a vastly accelerated, asymptotic rate compared to $S_{Full}$.
+Because the visual projection bottleneck cannot scale its representational bandwidth proportionally to the LLM's cognitive leap, the model's true symbolic reasoning ceiling ($S_{SymT}$) rises at a faster rate compared to $S_{Full}$.
 Consequently, we project that the Toll of Seeing will increase proportionally with the model scale, as shown in Figure \ref{fig:scaling_law}.